NOAA-ORR-ERD/PyGnome/Installing.rst

 `Anaconda <https://store.continuum.io/cshop/anaconda/>`__ provides a fairly complete python system for computational programming -- it is a large install, but comes with a lot of nice stuff pre-packaged that all works together.

 `miniconda <http://conda.pydata.org/miniconda.html>`__ is a much smaller install -- it provides only Python and the conda package management system.
-You can install miniconda, and then install only the packages you need to run ``PyGNOME``.
+You can install miniconda, and then install only the packages you need to run PyGNOME.

-Either will work fine with ``PyGNOME``.
+Either will work fine with PyGNOME.

 **NOTES:**